maysaahourani/reading-notes301/class7.md

 HTTP = Hypertext Transfer Protocol.
 This protocol follows a request-response protocol A web browser makes a request and ‘gets’ the data from the server

 GET what the browser’s main action verb is.
 It gets information.
 A machine gets machine-readable info and the browser gets the human readable info.
 POST a system adding something to another system PATCH a system doing a partial update of another PUT a system replacing something in another system

+get ?
+GET is used to retrieve and request data from a specified resource in a server.
+GET is one of the most popular HTTP request techniques.
+In simple words, the GET method is used to retrieve whatever information is identified by the Request-URL.

+POST ?
+POST (Power-On Self-Test) is the diagnostic testing sequence that a computer’s basic input/output system (or “starting program”) runs to determine if the computer keyboard, random access memory, disk drives, and other hardware are working correctly.

+PUT ?
+PUT method is used to update resource available on the server.
+Typically, it replaces whatever exists at the target URL with something else.
+You can use it to make a new resource or overwrite an existing one

+patch ?
+A patch is a set of changes to a computer program or its supporting data designed to update, fix, or improve it.
+This includes fixing security vulnerabilities and other bugs, with such patches usually being called bugfixes or bug fixes.